Stephanie Suarez

 Education Researcher, SRI Education

-Stephanie Suarez participates in a range of projects on high school redesign and college and career pathways.
-She is skilled at project management, qualitative data collection, qualitative and quantitative data analysis, and communicating and disseminating complex research findings to a range of stakeholders.
+Stephanie Suarez is an education researcher and technical assistance provider who focuses on forging college and career pathways for students, especially those who have been historically excluded from higher education opportunities.
+Suarez participates in a range of projects focused on equitable teaching practices and college and career pathways.
+She is skilled at project management, qualitative data collection, qualitative and quantitative data analysis, and communicating and disseminating complex research findings to a range of educators.

-Before joining SRI, Suarez was a graduate intern at the New England Board of Higher Education where she collected and analyzed longitudinal data from New England state representatives and educational databases for the development and dissemination of policy reports and presentations.
-Suarez also spent 4 years providing college and career readiness supports to first-generation, low-income students in California who were pushed out of the traditional school system.
+Before joining SRI, Suarez was a graduate intern at the New England Board of Higher Education, where she collected and analyzed longitudinal data from New England state representatives and educational databases for the development and dissemination of policy reports and presentations.
+Suarez also spent 4 years providing college and career readiness supports in California to students from low-income households who were first in their family to attend college.
 She also taught English as a second language to middle schoolers in Colombia and adults in California.

 Suarez holds an EdM in education policy and management from the Harvard Graduate School of Education.
 She earned a BA in international development studies with a minor in education from the University of California, Los Angeles.